fluencelabs/fRPC-Substrate/README.md

 Fluence CLI did a bunch of work for us behind the scenes and signing the transaction is a lot quicker than entering (virtual) credit card information.
 Fluence CLI organized a set of parameters needed by our Aqua scripts in [deals.aqua](./.fluence/aqua/deals.aqua) for easy importing.

-Note that the deal's section in [fluence.yaml](./fluence.yaml) specifies the number of workers that should be deployed specified by *targetWorkers*.
-The default is three (3) and can be customized.
-It is important to note that this is a desire not a guarantee as the actual deployment depends on the number of peers willing to participate in the deal.
-Currently, *all* the testnet peers operated by Fluence will participate in your deal.
+Note that the deal's section in [fluence.yaml](./fluence.yaml) specifies the minimum and maximum workers that should be deployed under the *defaultWorker* namespace.
+Fluence CLI currently provides default values for min and max workers of one (1) and three (3), respectively.
+In the near future, you will be able to provide your spot price for service execution, hosting targets in the form of named capacity providers and more.
+Stay tuned!

 ### fRPC Algorithms